The-Missing-UMCS/UM-WIX1002/README.md

 Back in Year 1, mastering Git/GitHub felk like unlocking a secret door.
 Hardly anyone around me knew these tools, and with the innocence of freshman, that small technical edge made me feel strangely confident.

 But as semesters unfolded, something shifted.
-I began noticing how many of my peers were struggling — not because they lacked potential, but because programming was so foreign to them.
+I began noticing how many of my peers were struggling.
+Not because they lacked potential, but because programming was so foreign to them.
 Some hadn't even chosen this path; the course had been assigned to them.
 And for many of us, FOP lab was brutal.
 Even now, as Year 4 student, I still believe that if I were to rewind back to Year 1 with today's mindset, FOP would feel like a mountain.

 There was no ChatGPT in 2022.
 No instant explanation.
 No fallback.